cowsay-org/cowsay/doc-project/Licensing.md

 On November 30, 2024, I re-licensed all my own contributions to Cowsay to expand the license grant to be "GNU GPL 1 or later or Artistic License 1.0".
 That's consistent with what I think the original licensing situation was, and gives good compatibility with future changes to the licensing or our understanding of it.
 At the same time, I updated the LICENSE.txt and README.md to say "GPL 3 or later" instead of just "GPL 3", and note how the license situation is somewhat unclear.

 Starting November 30, 2024, I started asking all contributors to license their work under (what I think is) the original Cowsay "GPL 1+ or Artistic" terms.
 That corresponds to commit 773c087 ("Add among us crewmate cow").
 I hadn't yet updated the license files on the main branch yet, so GitHub's UI and the README still said GPL-3.0.

+## Provenance

+Info about where the licensing information and documentation for particular cows and code comes from.

+### alpaca.cow

+From Joel Maximilian Mai <joel@maispace.de>.
+Originally contributed 2022-11-07 via [PR #33](https://github.com/cowsay-org/cowsay/pull/33)  on the cowsay-org repo, while its "GPLv3 only" licensing statement was in effect.
+License grant expanded to "GPLv1+ & Artistic 1.0" on 2024-12-01 via [this comment on the PR](https://github.com/cowsay-org/cowsay/pull/33#issuecomment-2510206345) and [this approving comment](https://github.com/cowsay-org/cowsay/pull/75#issuecomment-2510220481) on [PR #75](https://github.com/cowsay-org/cowsay/pull/75) which updated the copyright documentation for alpaca in this repo.

+### cupcake.cow

+From Nuthan B <64555950+NuthanB@users.noreply.github.com>.
+Originally contributed 2023-03-18 via [PR #37](https://github.com/cowsay-org/cowsay/pull/37) on the cowsay-org repo, while its "GPLv3 only" licensing statement was in effect.
+License grant expanded to "GPLv1+ & Artistic 1.0" on 2024-12-03, via [this comment on the PR](https://github.com/cowsay-org/cowsay/pull/37#issuecomment-2514458219).

+### llama.cow

+From con-f-use <con-f-use@users.noreply.github.com>.
+Originally contributed 2020-05-08 via [PR #4](https://github.com/cowsay-org/cowsay/pull/4) on the cowsay-org repo, while its "GPLv3 only" licensing statement was in effect.
+License grant expanded to "GPLv1+ & Artistic 1.0" on 2024-12-01, via [this comment on the PR](https://github.com/cowsay-org/cowsay/pull/4).